asvd/jailed/README.md

-The messaging mechanism reused beyond the remote method invocation introduces some natural limitations for the exported functions and their usage (nevertheless the most common use-cases are still simple and straightforward):
+The messaging mechanism reused beyond the remote method invocation introduces some natural limitations for the exported functions and their usage (nevertheless the most common use-cases are still straightforward):

 - Exported function arguments may only be either simple objects (which are then serialized into a JSON-string and sent within a message),